allaboutapps/gdpr-android/README.md

 The legal terms screen operates with two timestamps:

-- Timestamp 1 indicates when the legal text was last changed
+- **latest_policy** indicates when the legal text was last changed
-- Timestamp 2 indicates when the user last accepted the terms
+- **policy_accepted** indicates when the user last accepted the terms

 Together, the timestamps determine whether the user has accepted the current terms.
 The library uses this information to prompt the user to re-accept the terms after they have changed.

 ### Theming Support